Javi-Gallego/SchoolsAPP_Front/README.md

 </details>

 ## Problems solutions
-The project with the most problems due to the deadline of two weeks.
+The project with the most problems due to the deadline of two weeks and the decission of use Typescrypt for the first time with React.
 This time I opted to use Zustand instead of Redux because I wanted to learn another method to manage global states.
 I also used FullCalendar because I wanted to create a good user experience and I thought that see events in a real calendar was more user friendly and intuitive.
-The most problematics issues were the fact that one user can have more than one role and that a parent can have more than one child.
+The worst issues were the fact that one user can have more than one role and that a parent can have more than one child.
 I had to create an intermediate table for both problems and make more difficult calls to DB to retrieve all data with the login so the user can swith between the options.
 Due to the different roles, the register page was more complex that in the other projects I made until now.

 ## Future features

+[ ] Add a way to assign students to a course

 [ ] Add profile section to update your personal info

-[ ] Add Notifications page.

 [ ] Add a page to make the assistance of the students of a class so teachers can inform if a student is absent.